wp-plugins/really-simple-guest-post/readme.txt

 If you don’t want to use custom redirect url or author then use this shortcode  <code>[mag-simple-guest-post]</code> into the page/post and publish it.
 It will publish post under admin and redirect will be to homepage.

-What are you thinking about this plugin now?
-May I get a 5 star review for this plugin...:)
+If you think this plugin is really helpful for you then give a 5 star review to say thanks.

 For more help visit plugin site <a href="http://freebloggingtricks.com/really-simple-guest-post-plugin/" target="_blank"><strong>FreeBloggingTricks.com</strong></a>